 As someone with sensitive, temperamental, breakout-prone skin, I often have to stop myself from believing that my problems can be solved by one miracle product.
 But when used in conjunction with a well-rounded skin-care routine, one product can certainly make all the difference.
-A313 Vitamin A Pommade ($18) has helped me get back on track to controlling my adult acne and all of the baggage that comes with it.
+A313 Vitamin A Pommade ($27)and it’s expert combination of vitamin A and other antioxidants has helped me get back on track to controlling my adult acne and all of the baggage that comes with it.

-When I stumbled upon A313 (SHOP NOW), I was at a point in my skin-care journey where I knew I had to reintroduce retinol into my routine.
+When I stumbled upon A313, I was at a point in my skin-care journey where I knew I had to reintroduce retinol into my routine.
 I couldn’t remember the last time I had a week without an active breakout and on top of that, my acne was leaving behind pigmentation that was getting progressively harder to fade.
-But my flashbacks of the nightmarish flaking and dryness throughout my first round of tretinoin gave me pause about diving back in full force.
+But my flashbacks of the nightmarish flaking and dryness throughout my first round of retinoids gave me pause about diving back in full force.

 Fortunately, an article I read in The Strategist that featured A313 praised it for its ability to make a noticeable difference without the side effects of your typical Retin-A formula, and mentioned it was quite the effective spot treatment too.
 After looking into the science behind A313’s formulation, I found that its active ingredient is retinyl propionate is an ester of vitamin A that is broken down by our skin’s enzymes and converted to pure vitamin A acid, making it a more tolerant form of vitamin A.

 How Does A313 Work: Understanding This Anti Aging, Skin Care Miracle for Sensitive Skin